Let us talk about disc brake fluids and some of their details. There are few other types also available apart from the most widely used DOT 3 & 4.

 When we talk about high performance vehicles we also think about brakes like Mechanical linked Brakes, Hydraulic Brakes and Air Brakes.
-My article is totally related to hydraulic disc brake system which is used in Indian motorcycles.
+This article is completely related to hydraulic disc brake systems which is used in Indian motorcycles.
 Extensive usage of Disc Brakes in Motorcycle, neglected brake service due to cost of spares, lack of knowledge about servicing and so on.

 - DOT 3 or 4 (Glycol Based): Maximum we use these fluids in our motorcycle.
 Well because we know only about those two grades and we get only these two grades.

-- DOT 5 (Silicone Based): Yet to come in India.
-(Not suitable for ABS)
+- DOT 5 (Silicone Based): Not widely available.
+Not suitable for ABS

-- DOT 5.1 (Glycol Based): Either not available in India but this fluid has HIGH BOILING POINT and can mix with DOT3 or 4.
-So this is the best fluid for our units.
+- DOT 5.1 (Glycol Based): Not widely available but this fluid has HIGH BOILING POINT and can mix with DOT 3 or 4.
+So this is the best fluid for our machines.

-Why we require servicing of disc brake?
-Well DOT 3/4 fluids are very high hygroscopic fluids (hygroscopic=which means they absorb water easily and hold it in suspension).
-When we apply disc brake at that time it boils at very low temp due to that it expands the internal air which is in heat expansion chamber (this chamber is in the reservoir below the master cylinder cap, and above the MAX. level of fluid) When air get heats up due to the internal temp.
-It also cools down.
-As we know when air heats up what happens to it.
-It becomes steam but after cooling it becomes water.
+When air get heats up due to the internal temp it also cools down.
+As we know when air heats up it becomes steam but after cooling it becomes water.
 As I told you before about hygroscopic characteristic of fluid means it can mix with water easily.
-Generally our mechanic says that the water is entering from the hole which is given for breathing purpose.
+Generally our mechanic says that water is entering from the hole which is given for breathing purpose.
 But NO, that is not the only reason.
-Heat, cold & moisture is the reason behind all mess.
+Heat, cold & moisture is the reason behind all the mess.

-So first of all service the brake system thoroughly and change the brake fluid at least 4 times in a year.
+So first of all service the brake system thoroughly and change the brake fluid at once every year.
 The level given on the master cylinder is not to refill the fluid but that indicates the brakes pads wear and tear.
-So if the fluid is less then change the brake pads as fast as possible.
-(In the cars pad wear indication is scratchy noise made by steel plate).
+So if the fluid is less, then change the brake pads as soon as possible.

-Always check and clean the disc unit from professional and skilled mechanic.
+Always check and get cleaned the disc unit from professional and skilled mechanic.
 Do not try to attempt this at home if you are unknown to any mechanical parts.
-You may endanger your or others life by wrong fitments.
 This article is for awareness only.

 – Chinmay Dangre